Why Your Personal Auto Insurance Won't Cover Delivery Driving

 - Non-owned auto coverage if you occasionally use a rental or borrowed vehicle

 In California, commercial auto coverage is legally required for all paid delivery drivers regardless of hours worked.
-Failing to carry it can result in fines, license suspension, and civil liability.
+In New York, Amazon Flex drivers must carry their own commercial policy since Amazon provides no coverage there.
+Failing to carry proper coverage can result in fines, license suspension, and significant civil liability.

 Frequently Asked Questions